Last Updated on October 31, 2024 by Ellen

 Some people refuse to use Airbnb because it has caused various measures of gentrification in cities around the world, and made it difficult for some locals to find affordable housing.

-My view: overpopulation is the greater underlying issue as to whether or not locals can afford decent housing.
+My view: overpopulation and underdevelopment are the greater underlying issues as to whether or not locals can afford decent housing.
 Too many people and lax urban planning are not things I can control.

 I also cannot control what local owners do with their property.
 If an owner wants to rent living space in a city and we don’t rent it, someone else will.